leviwheatcroft/metalsmith-google-drive/README.md

  * files in subfolders on google drive will be included, but their containing folders will not be included in the path in metalsmith.
 In otherwords, this plugin does a recursive search but flattens the result.
- * files scraped from drive will not be stored in your source folder, they're added directly to metalsmith `files` structure during build.
+ * files scraped from drive will not be stored in your file system, they're added directly to metalsmith `files` structure during build.

-## node 4 LTS

-`var drive = require('metalsmith-google-drive/dist/node4')`

 ## Author